 What we don’t: Too soft to be a great edger; lacks support for long, vertical pitches.

-One of La Sportiva’s newer innovations, the Skwama is a performance climbing slipper, comparable to the Drago above in terms of its highly aggressive and sensitive build.
+A La Sportiva innovation that quickly rose to popularity, the Skwama is a performance climbing slipper comparable to the Drago above in terms of its highly aggressive and sensitive build.
 With a thin midsole and supple Vibram XS Grip 2 rubber, the Skwama moves as an extension of your foot and lets you feel every contour in the rock.
 What’s more, Sportiva’s well-loved P3 midsole means the shoe retains its downturn over time.
-The benefits to this construction come on steep terrain: The slipper provides incredible precision for heel and toe hooks (aided by the generous heel and toe rubber and snug S-Heel design) and puts your foot in an aggressive position that allows it to perch on steep edges and nubs.
+The benefits of this construction come on steep terrain: The slipper provides incredible precision for heel and toe hooks (aided by the generous heel and toe rubber and snug S-Heel design) and puts your foot in an aggressive position that allows it to perch on steep edges and nubs.
+While our Chattanooga-based editor gravitates to this shoe for overhanging jug hauls, he's been known to slip them on for shorter verticle sandstone lines as well.
+They've even accompanied him on a few trad crack climbs recently with great results, though they don't jam nearly as well as others.
+The Skwamas aren't standout edgers, but we love how precise you can be with their sensitive last, and they boast a genuinely cozy design—making them a bit more versatile than Sportiva's flagship Solutions.
+We also like the heel cup of the Skwama a bit more.

 One of the highlights of the Skwama is its high degree of comfort, thanks to the roomy toe box, soft build, and fairly gentle downturn (it’s built on a PD 75 last, while more aggressive shoes like the Testarossa use the PD 85 last).
-The most glaring downside of this soft construction is the lack of support underfoot, which makes the Skwama a poor choice for long pitches (especially when you’re standing on your feet) and does not inspire confidence on vertical edges.
+The most glaring downside of this soft construction is the lack of support underfoot, which makes the Skwama a poor choice for long pitches (especially when you’re standing on your feet) and does not inspire a ton of confidence on vertical edges.
 Those used to a stiffer shoe will find that their feet grow noticeably sore in the Skwama.
-But for steep sport climbing and bouldering, it’s quickly become a go-to option for many.
+But for steep sport climbing and bouldering—and the occasional verticle trad or sport pitch—it’s quickly become a go-to option for many.
 Finally, the Skwama is also made in a vegan design for the same price, which won’t stretch as much as the leather design (and will also keep your conscience clean)...
 Read in-depth review

 See the Men's La Sportiva Skwama See the Women's La Sportiva Skwama